 GPT-5.1 Variants

-OpenAI shipped a full family with GPT-5.1: Instant (fast), Thinking (deep reasoning), Auto (routing), Pro (research-grade), plus three Codex variants — standard Codex, Codex-Mini for lightweight tasks, and Codex-Max for agentic coding tasks lasting 24+ hours.
+OpenAI shipped a full family with GPT-5.1, Instant (fast), Thinking (deep reasoning), Auto (routing), and Pro (research-grade), plus three Codex variants, standard Codex, Codex-Mini for lightweight tasks, and Codex-Max for agentic coding tasks lasting 24+ hours.

 What GPT-5.1 Got Right